jojoolson9/sunrise-sunset/README.md

 ## Providers / Contexts

 My favorite way to deal with complex states is to use React's in-house providers/contexts.
-While the state management for this app was extremely minimal, a more complex version with more capabilities could warrant its implementation.
-A future iteration of feature growth would be to set that up.
+While the state management for this app was relatively minimal, I wanted to add it in to showcase its usage capabilities.
+A lot of older React projects utilize Redux, but I personally believe that Contexts are much cleaner and easier to read.

 ## Total Time

-Overall, this app took me about 4 hours to build.
+Overall, this app took me about 4-5 hours to build.